sprocs/docs/README.md

-[sprocs](https://sprocs.com) develops easy-to-deploy and easy-to-maintain serverless apps for AWS.
+[sprocs](https://sprocs.com) develops easy to deploy and easy to run serverless apps for AWS.

 This repo contains common documentation across projects.